 In 1999, Entercom acquired the radio properties of Sinclair Media, including KXTR(FM), KQRC(FM), KCFX(FM), and KCIY(FM) in the Kansas City market, placing Entercom over the FCC limits on multiple-station ownership in Kansas City.
 Entercom announced that it would sell KCMO-AM/FM and KCFX to Susquehanna Radio Corp. of York, Pennsylvania on May 12, 2000.
 In 2001, Susquehanna would apply to move the transmitter site of KCMO-FM off of its longtime home on the KCTV tower and into a tower complex on the east side of town near Blue Ridge Boulevard and Truman Road, and increase the antenna height from 1057 feet to 1119 feet.
 The move was completed by 2003.
 In 2005, Susquehanna would drop the “Oldies 95” tag in favor of using the KCMO call letters.
 By this time, the “oldies” music had also shifted from the 50s and 60s to the 70s and 80s.
 Susquehanna’s stations were subsequently purchased by Cumulus Media in 2006, with Cumulus assuming control May 5, 2006.

 In 2008, Cumulus applied to change the city of license for KCMO-FM from Kansas City to the suburb of Shawnee, Kansas.
-Prior to the acquisition of the Cumulus’s acquisition of the Susquehanna stations, it had applied to move KMAJ-FM from Topeka to Shawnee in a effort to enter the Kansas City market.
-The acquisition not only eliminated the rationale for moving KMAJ-FM, it placed Cumulus over the ownership limits for the Kansas City market.
+Prior to Cumulus’s acquisition of the Susquehanna stations, it had applied to move KMAJ-FM from Topeka to Shawnee in an effort to enter the Kansas City market.
+The acquisition not only eliminated the rationale for moving KMAJ-FM, but it also placed Cumulus over the ownership limits for the Kansas City market.
 In order to compensate for the “paper” removal of the only radio service licensed to Shawnee, Cumulus applied to change the city of license for KCMO-FM.
 KCMO-FM was officially re-licensed to Shawnee on June 25, 2009.
 On the same day, KMAJ-FM moved to a new transmitter site and was re-licensed to Carbondale, Kansas, placing it back in the Topeka market.

 Main Transmitter: 100 kW ERP at 341.1 m (1,119 ft) above average terrain on tower site located near Blue Ridge Boulevard and Truman Road.